jeremytammik/tbc/a/1877_au_roundtable.md

 ### Join the Revit API Expert and Feedback Roundtable

-I encourage all developers interested in the Revit API to join me and the Revit development team in the Revit API expert roundtable and feedback session at Autodesk University this week, on [Thursday, 19 November 2020, 15:00-16:00 o'clock Central European Time, CET](https://www.timeanddate.com/worldclock/converter.html?iso=20201119T140000&p1=268).
+I encourage all developers interested in the Revit API to join Boris Shafiro, me and the Revit development team in the Revit API expert roundtable and feedback session at Autodesk University this week, on [Thursday, 19 November 2020, 15:00-16:00 o'clock Central European Time, CET](https://www.timeanddate.com/worldclock/converter.html?iso=20201119T140000&p1=268).

 To do so, please register for AU and navigate to the Idea Exchange feedback workshop #61: